Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    is based on fragmented MPEG-4 as defined by the common media application track format (CMAF).
 The second protocol interface is based on MPEG DASH and HLS.
-   Examples workflows based on DASH-IF architectures show how live and low latency setups can be achieved by combining these interfaces.
+   Example workflows based on DASH-IF architectures show how live and low latency setups can be achieved by combining these interfaces.
    Details on the ingest of metadata markers, timed text, subtitles data are also included.